Public transport in the Wellington Region: Cable Car

 The Wellington Cable Car runs between the central city and the hill suburb of Kelburn.
 It is used by commuters travelling to and from work, by people travelling from the city to the Wellington Botanic Garden, and by students at Victoria University.

 Despite its name, it is a funicular with two counterbalanced cars permanently attached to each other by a cable, rather than a true cable car, where the cars grip or release the cable as needed.
 The cable runs through a pulley at the top of the hill, driven by an electric motor.
 Originally the cable car was a hybrid between a true cable car and a funicular, but retained its name when it was converted to a full funicular.

 It is owned and operated by Wellington Cable Car Ltd, a wholly owned subsidiary of Wellington City Council.
 Until 2007 it was operated under contract by Transfield Services, a private company.
 Unlike most other public transport in Wellington, it runs without subsidy.

 Trams (historic)

 Between 1878 and 1964, Wellington had trams serving the western, eastern and southern suburbs, with the northern suburbs served by trains.
 The trams were replaced by buses or trolleybuses, although occasional calls are made for light rail to be reintroduced.

 Light rail

-Following the 2010 mayoral elections, Mayor Celia Wade-Brown pledged to investigate light rail between Wellington station and the airport.
+Following the 2010 mayoral elections, Mayor Celia Wade-Brown pledged to investigate light rail between Wellington Station and the Airport.
 Mayor Justin Lester reaffirmed his support for light rail along the golden mile in 2018.

+After the 2023 Elections, The 54th New Zealand Parliament and regional councils decided to scrap the Lets Get Wellington Moving plan, which included light rail.